Karan Singh Grover: Personal life

 Grover married actress Shraddha Nigam on 2 December 2008.
 They divorced after 10 months.
 He married Jennifer Winget on 9 April 2012.
 The couple divorced in 2014.
 Grover married actress Bipasha Basu on 30 April 2016.
-In August 2022, Basu confirmed she was expecting her first child with Grover.
 On 12 November 2022, Grover and Basu's daughter, Devi Basu Singh Grover was born.
+In 2023, Basu revealed that Devi was diagnosed with ventricular septal defect (VSD), a condition involving two holes in the heart, just three days after birth.
+Devi underwent open‑heart surgery when she was three months old, and has been doing well since the successful procedure.